 The ECPR blog, launching 2020

-The ECPR blog, launching late summer 2020 will bring together multiple and potentially complex threads of ideas, research and content from all reaches of political science and indeed the world, and then process them into accessible and engaging (almost) bite size chunks that can inform, educate and entertain the reader.
+The ECPR blog, launching autumn 2020 will bring together multiple and potentially complex threads of ideas, research and content from all reaches of political science and indeed the world, and then process them into accessible and engaging (almost) bite size chunks that can inform, educate and entertain the reader.